Achillea millefolium, Common Yarrow

 Growth Form: Forb/herb; erect typically single stems, branching near the top.

-Leaves:Green; linear, delicate pinnately cut, feathery or fern-like, 4 inches or more long, basal leaves petiolate, upper leaves smaller, sessile.
+Leaves:Green; alternate, linear, delicate 3-pinnately divided, feathery or fern-like, 4 inches or more long, basal leaves petiolate, cauline smaller, clasping, sessile.

-Flower Color: White to pinkish; radiate heads, ray flowers with 20 or more florets, disk flowers also white or pink, inflorescence is 1 to many heads in a rounded flat-topped cluster, a corymbose panicle; fruit an achene.
+Flower Color: White to pinkish; radiate heads, ray florets rounded, usually 5, disk florets 15 to 40, also white or pink, inflorescence is 1 to many heads in a rounded flat-topped cluster, a corymbose panicle; fruit is an achene.

 Elevation: 5,500 to 11,500 feet.

-Habitat Preferences: Multiple habitats, upper deserts, high chaparral, pine forests in arid or moist habitats.
+Habitat Preferences: Multiple habitats, upper deserts, high chaparral, pine forests, arid or moist habitats, pastures, meadows, roadsides, stream sides, waste grounds, dry or sandy soils, disturbed areas.

 Recorded Range: Common Yarrow is found throughout the United States and Canada.
-It is also native to Baja California and Mexico.
-In Arizona it is found in the north, east and southern parts of the state.
-Introduced in AK, HI and elsewhere.
+It is also native to Baja California, Mexico Asia and Europe.
+The plants have been introduced in AK, HI, New Zealand and Australia and considered a weed.

-U.S. Weed Information: Achillea millefolium is listed in: Weeds of Kentucky and adjacent states: a field guide, Weeds of the Northeast, Weeds of Nebraska and the Great Plains, and Weeds of the United States.
+U.S. Weed Information: Achillea millefolium is listed in: Weeds of Kentucky and adjacent states; Weeds of the Northeast; Weeds of Nebraska and the Great Plains; and Weeds of the United States and Canada.
 Plants included here may become weedy or invasive.

 Invasive/Noxious Weed Information: No data available.